 is equivalent to "variable - 1", because "-" is an operator always, even when attached to a number

-apart from these situations, dont use semicolons. these are only 3-4 fixed patterns to look out for and they all derive from the same single principle - incomplete expressions. knowing and applying these rules is simpler than to ignore them and striving to set semicolons everywhere without forgetting one. which also creates syntactic noise. furthermore, everything to look out for is always the first character of a line. this is easier than checking the multi-length ending of every line for a missing semicolon
+apart from these situations, do not use semicolons. these are only 3-4 fixed patterns to check for semicolons and they all derive from the same single principle - incomplete expressions. knowing and applying these rules is simpler than to outright ignore them and to strive to set semicolons everywhere without forgetting a single one. semicolons add syntactic noise. furthermore, everything tha has to be looked out for is always the very first character of a line, which is easier to check compared to looking at the last character of every multi-length line for missing semicolons